Skip to main content

 The algorithm also makes use of the following features:

 • Matching affiliations of author and researcher – this matching is based on the affiliation Esploro has for the researcher and any affiliation for the author in the record.
+In addition to specific affiliations, the countries of affiliations are taken into account.

 • Co-author network – researchers tend to collaborate with each other.
 Esploro has created a network of co-authors for the assets that have already been associated with the researcher.